Azure/deployment-stacks/README.md

-# What are Deployment Stacks?
+# What are deployment stacks?

+> [!IMPORTANT]
+> Deployment stacks is currently in private preview.
+Thus, please treat this information as confidential and do not share publicly.

 Many Azure administrators find it difficult to manage the lifecycle of their deployments.
-For example, infrastructure deployed in Azure may span across multiple resource groups, subscriptions, and even Azure Active Directory (Azure AD) tenants.
-Deployment stacks simplify lifecycle management of your Azure deployments, regardless of how simple or complex they are.
+For example, infrastructure deployed in Azure may span across multiple management groups, subscriptions, resource groups, and even Azure Active Directory (Azure AD) tenants.
+Deployment stacks simplify lifecycle management of your Azure deployments, regardless of how complex they are.

 A _deployment stack_ is a native Azure resource type that enables you to perform operations on a resource collection as an atomic unit.
 Deployment stacks are defined in ARM